prabago/refarch-caseinc-app/docs/icp/README.md

               servicePort: {{ $servicePort }}
     {{- end -}}
 ```
 This ingress configuration will be POSTed to the API server running in k8s master node.
-Each rule matches against all incoming requests arriving to the master node. the `backend` is a service:port combination as described in the service
+Each rule matches against all incoming requests arriving to the master node. the `backend` is a service:port combination as described in the service.

-When running the commands

 ### values.yaml
 Specify in this file the docker image name and tag